Ihor16/multi-runner/README.md

 ## How to use

 * Go to a directory with a program you want to run

 * Use `rn` command.
 It has this format:

   ```
   rn YOUR_PROGRAM [PROGRAMS_ARG]...
   ```

-  For example, do this to repetitively run a program called `read` that takes 2 arguments
+  For example, to repetitively run a program called `read` that takes 2 arguments, run

   ```
   rn read 10 15
   ```

 * The `rn` pipes the output to the `less` command, so your terminal is not flooded with the output.
 You can exit it by pressing `q`

+* Since the "setup.sh" creates a symbolic link in your "~/bin" directory, when you pull a newer version of this repo with `git pull`, the updated "rn" script will be automatically picked up in the "~/bin" directory without any configuration required.
+This works even if you renamed the "rn" file in your "~/bin"

 ## How to modify